lee-blake/CME-Commitment-to-Change/Documentation/Deployment.md

 files.
 If it is a 403, troubleshoot using the general principles in the [previous section](#403-errors-on-root-route).
 If it is a 404, you have pointed Apache to the wrong directory in both the Alias and Directory rules.

+### Email server difficulties

+If you have difficulty with your email server, follow the instructions for `aiosmtpd` [here](Development.md#consider-your-email-backend) and use `aiosmptd` to capture the emails while Apache is running.
+You may need to restart Apache if you change the configuration.
+If you can do that and see them printing in the console, any problems with your email server or your configuration to connect to it and not something in the Django-Apache stack.